JoshuaMeza/HCI/github/doc/ucd/understand_context.md

      The user browses their application store of choice using keywords that return results of therapeutic applications.
   5. User decides to install an app
      The user takes time to look at each result and selects the one that better matches their criteria.
+  6. Using our app
+  	 The user installs our app and they can write their experiences down to organize their ideas so that they can detect what's causing their problems.
+  7. Changing bad habits
+  	 Now that the user knows where the problems are, they can work on bettering themselves and writing down each step of the way as well as using the other app functions to help them go through the change.

 ### Scenario #2